orbland/contracts/docs/src/src/CustomPaymentSplitter.sol/contract.PaymentSplitter.md

 **Author:**
 Jonas Lekevicius

-*This is a non-abstract version of the OpenZeppelin Contract `PaymentSplitterUpgradeable` contract that does implements an initializer, and has a constructor to disable the initializer on base deployment.
-Meant to be used as an implementation to a EIP-1167 clone factory.*
+*This is a non-abstract version of the OpenZeppelin Contract `PaymentSplitterUpgradeable` contract that implements an initializer, and has a constructor to disable the initializer on base deployment.
+Meant to be used as an implementation to a EIP-1167 clone factory.
+This contract is not actually upgradeable despite the name of the base contract.*

 ## Functions